ninanung/Vue-practice/README.md

 _!!Notice!!_ - To use axios, install axios, import axios.
 In vue file, GET is "axios.get("/api/address/").then((res) => {}).catch((ex) => {})"form, can use params after address if you need.
 POST is "axios.post("/api/address", {data obj form}).(same with get)"form.
 Api address must be set in config file.
 PUT and DELETE is same form POST and GET.
 Study hard plz!

-__axiosAddressBoot :__ Phone address book using api.
+__axiosAddressBook :__ Phone address book using api.
 Dynamic component, event bus, and axios are main.
 Using all vue skill what i got.
 Structure is not that complicate but CSS is pretty hard.
 I think i should study more CSS.

 _!!Notice!!_ -  I use modal form first time, kind of popup page.
 In CSS, make modal page width 100%, height 100% and z-index 1(top layer anyway).
 Make other part dark but opacity is not 1.
 Funny form and i think i can use this anytime i need.
 So remember this!